kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 Note:-
 1. To align a window to the left half of the screen, use Ctrl+Windows+left arrow
 2. To align a window to the right half of the screen, use Ctrl+Windows+right arrow
+3. You can use .conf files to configure applications like the Z shell or TMUX. ".conf" stands for a **configuration** file used in Ubuntu in this case.

 # Helpful tips and commands for using the terminal
 1. For copying in terminal, use Ctrl+Shift+C.